What Happens When You Dump Used Oil on the Ground

 Is It Illegal to Dump Oil on the Ground

 Dumping oil on the ground is not only illegal, but it can also be extremely harmful to the environment.
 When oil is dumped on the ground, it can seep into the soil and contaminate groundwater.
-This can lead to a number of problems, including water pollution and ecological damage.
+This can lead to several problems, including water pollution and ecological damage.

 In addition, oil that is dumped on the ground can eventually make its way into rivers and lakes, where it can cause further environmental damage.